NullixAT/nullix-server-hardware-performance-test-tool/README.md

 - Requirements: [Download Go](https://go.dev/dl/) and [Install Go](https://go.dev/doc/install)
 - If you do development on a windows machine, use WSL with a linux distro
+- Add any changes to the `RELEASEINFO.md` for the next release cycle

 ## Create release
-We create releases with an automated action, see ``
+We create releases with an automated github actions, see `.github/workflows/release.yml`

 ## Build/Compile local